LayneTrautmann/team2_cloud_computing_project/README.md

 # PA2 K8s Deployment – Current Status

 This repository contains the automation and application code we used to bring up the PA2 data pipeline.
-Docker/Kubernetes bootstrap (tasks a–c) is stable, the private registry plus image rollout (task d/h/i) is in place, and the pipeline pods can be redeployed end‑to‑end from our Ansible playbooks.
+Docker/Kubernetes bootstrap (tasks a–c) is stable, the private registry plus image rollout (task d/h/i) is in place, and the pipeline pods can be redeployed end-to-end from our Ansible playbooks.

+All paths below assume you are inside the project directory (for example, `PROJECT_DIR=~/cloud-pa2`).
+Replace `~/.ssh/team2_key.pem` with your key path if it differs.
+The commands work the same on macOS, Linux, or Windows (use Git Bash or WSL so that `ssh`, `kubectl`, and `ansible-playbook` are available).

 ---